 - ⅓ cup coconut cream or vegan butter

 - ½ cup organic cane sugar (can sub coconut sugar)

-- 2 tbsp vegan egg replacements (recommend Bob’s Red Mill Egg Replacer)
+- 2 tablespoon vegan egg replacements (recommend Bob’s Red Mill Egg Replacer)

 - A pinch of salt

 Over medium heat in a small saucepan, bring the non-dairy milk, vegan butter, and sugar to a low boil.
 Using a whisk, stir in the sugar until it resolves.
 Let it simmer on low heat for 10 minutes so it can reduce a bit.
 While that’s cooking, you may choose to grind the poppy seeds in a coffee grinder or spice grinder, but I like the texture of the whole seeds.
 Once the timer dings, stir in the seeds and let cook in the pot 3-4 minutes, stirring occasionally, and then remove from heat and let cool completely before using.